 - Crumb Coat

 - Icing the Cake

 I am going to break down each one of these 5 steps and define the technique I use to get my end result.
-Hopefully my description and images will help you learn how to decorate a basic cake.
+Hopefully, my description and images will help you learn how to decorate a basic cake.
 As you get better, you may find another way of doing something to get the same result.
 You can watch other cake decorating tutorials for beginners and learn alternative ways.
 There is no right or wrong way to decorate a cake.
-Especially if you are self-taught like myself.
+Especially if you are self-taught like me.
 You just kind of figure out what works and go with it!

 1. First Things First: Level Cake Layers

 After you have baked your cakes and removed them from their pans, you can level them so when you’re stacking your cake it will be stable and not all wobbly.
 (We will get to stacking in a minute).
 If you would like to bake your cake layers in advance check out my post that’s all about freezing cake layers.

 Step 1: Start by placing your cake layer in the center of your turntable.
 Place your hand on the top of the cake holding it in place (my hand is not in the picture).
 Bring your serrated knife to where on the cake you want to cut.
 This is usually where the top of the side meets the top of the cake which is usually a hump.

 Step 2: Using the hand that is on the top of the cake layer, spin your turntable.
 At the same time, using your other hand with the knife, cut using a sawing motion (back and forward).
 You want to keep the knife in the same spot, not moving your hand up or down.
 I like to rest my elbow on the side of my body to steady my arm.
 As you saw and turn the cake, bring the knife in closer to the center of the cake.
 If you’re doing the technique correctly, by the time you get to the center of the cake layer the whole top of the cake with be sliced.